 1. She *Has* to Be Right

 Your good old sis has hated every person you’ve ever dated, and it’s starting to feel like no one is going to be good enough.
 She has similar opinions about your career goals, friends and pretty much everything else.
-If you’ve articulated that you’re happy with your life and the people in it and she still won’t stay out of your business, then your relationship with your sister could be verging on (if not already) toxic.
+If you’ve articulated that you’re happy with your life and the people in it and she still won’t stay out of your business, then your relationship with your sister could be toxic.

 2. She’s Manipulative

-When you ask someone a question ("Hey, want to come over next week?"), you don't have any ulterior motives.
-When a toxic person asks you a question, though, they might be setting a trap. ("Are you free for dinner tomorrow at seven?"
-Subtext: "If you aren't free for dinner tomorrow at seven, I'll be mad at you for the rest of the week.")
-"Their modus operandi is to get people to do what they want them to do," says Abigail Brenner, M.D.
-"It’s all about them.
+When you ask someone a question (“Hey, want to come over next week?”), they don’t have any ulterior motives.
+When a toxic person asks you a question, though, they might be setting a trap. (“Are you free for dinner tomorrow at seven?”
+Subtext: “If you aren’t free for dinner tomorrow at seven, I’ll be mad at you for the rest of the week.”)
+“Their modus operandi is to get people to do what they want them to do,” says Abigail Brenner, M.D in Psychology Today.
+“It’s all about them.
 They use other people to accomplish whatever their goal happens to be.
-Forget what you want; this is not about equality in a relationship—far from it."
+Forget what you want; this is not about equality in a relationship—far from it.”